MaastrichtU-IDS/nanobench-templates/README.md

 This documentation guide you through the creation of templates for [Nanobench](https://github.com/peta-pico/nanobench) to publish RDF [nanopublications](http://nanopub.org).
+It has been built from a [tutorial to deploy Nanobench](https://d2s.semanticscience.org/blog/2020/04/13/usecase-nanopublication) using the [d2s](https://pypi.org/project/d2s/) tool.

 Requirements:

 * [Docker](https://www.docker.com/)
 * [ORCID account](https://orcid.org)

 > This documentation has been written using Linux and MacOS.
-It can be run on Windows but you will need to **make sure the filepaths are right**.
+It can be run on Windows but you will need to **make sure the file paths are correct**.

 ## Run Nanobench